JinxCodesAI/one/web/todo-app/README.md

 # AI-Powered Todo App

-A modern, intelligent todo application built with React, TypeScript, and Deno that showcases the integration of AI API and Profile Service within the monorepo ecosystem.
+A modern, intelligent todo application built with React, TypeScript, and Deno that showcases the **co-located Backend-For-Frontend (BFF) pattern** for secure integration with AI API and Profile Service within the monorepo ecosystem.

 ## ✨ Features